IFAKA/unwavering-focus/PRD.md

         * **Application Layer (Services/Use Cases):** Business logic, interaction with Chrome APIs (e.g., `chrome.storage`, `chrome.tabs`, `chrome.alarms`).
 This layer should be framework-agnostic.
         * **Infrastructure Layer (Chrome API Wrapper):** Abstractions/wrappers around `chrome` APIs to make them testable and replaceable.
     * **Background Script:** Handle `chrome.alarms` for 20-20-20, `chrome.tabs.onUpdated` for DBDP, `chrome.tabs.onCreated`/`onRemoved` for Tab Limiter.
 Use event-driven programming.
-    * **Content Scripts:** Inject UI elements (like the SSM input modal) into active tabs only when needed.
+    * **Content Scripts:** Inject UI elements (like the TCLM input modal) into active tabs only when needed.
 Use isolated worlds.
 * **Code Quality & Maintainability:**
     * **Functional Programming (where applicable):** Embrace immutable data structures, pure functions, and avoid side effects where possible, especially in logic related to data manipulation and transformations.
     * **Modularity:** Break down code into small, reusable modules.